MichaelKraft/xenserver-cron-backup/README.md

 * Tested on a single-host personal environment.
 * Designed to be run as a cron by the Xen hosts' root user.

+#### Files
+* `vm-backup.sh` - Performs backups on the VM host machine.
+Written and tested with XenServer 6.5, 7.0
+* `compose-vm-report#### Files
+* `vm-backup.sh` - Performs backups on the VM host machine.
+Written and tested with XenServer 6.5, 7.0
+* `compose-vm-report.php` - Converts the log from this cron to a viewable success/fail report with durations.` - Converts the log from this cron to a viewable success/fail report with durations.

 #### Settings

 * `BACKUP_USING_NAMES` If set to 1 will save the backups as the Name of the virtual machine.
 If 0 will save as the machine's UUID.